Are there bottlenecks in your business because you – the business owner – aren’t able to accomplish certain tasks in a timely manner?

 This could have happened for a number of reasons, but the most common is a ‘perfectionist’ expectation of the business owner.
 You delegated a task and it was not done as well as you can do it.
 You decided you are better off just doing it yourself.
 Mistakes cost money and you can’t afford them.

 I had the perfectionist expectation myself until a master systemetizer named Wally explained to me, ‘Be happy if they can do it 80% as well as you can at first and tickle them up toward 100%’.

 Put the proper effort into the system creation and pick a task that won’t ‘sell the farm’ if there is a mistake made.
 It is important to embrace failure as part of learning.
 Controlled failure.
 Think of it as ‘failing forward’.

-In summary, the motivation for system building is this: If you can build a system to delegate the tasks that you hate doing and these tasks are causing bottlenecks too – your reward will be more freedom and more profit!
+If you can build a system to delegate the tasks that you hate doing and these tasks are causing bottlenecks too – your reward will be more freedom and more profit!